The assembly of dusty galaxies at $z \geq 4$: the build-up of stellar mass and its scaling relations with hints from early JWST data: Galaxy formation simulations

 \section{Galaxy formation simulations}

 This section describes the hydrodynamical code \texttt{dustyGadget} \citep{Graziani+2020}, which extends the original implementation of \texttt{Gadget} \citep{Springel2005} and its successive improvements \citep{Tornatore+2007a, Tornatore+2007b, Maio+2009} by implementing a model of dust production and evolution in the interstellar medium (ISM) of the simulated galaxies, consistent with the two-phase model of \citet{SpringelHernquist2003}.
 The code also follows the spreading of grains and atomic metals through galactic winds at the scales of both circumgalactic and intergalactic medium (CGM/IGM).
-A new suite of eight statistically independent cosmological simulations, hereafter dubbed as U6-U13, is also described.
-All the above runs share a common physical setup and simulate cosmic volumes of $50\rm{h}^{-1}$~cMpc side length adopting a flat $\Lambda$CDM cosmology with $\Omega _{\Lambda} = 0.6911$, $\Omega _m = 0.3089$, $\Omega _b = 0.0486$ and h=0.6774, consistent with Planck 2015 (\citealt{PLANK+2016}).

 The chemical evolution model of \texttt{dustyGadget} for the gaseous components derives from the original implementation of \citet{Tornatore+2007b}: the model relaxes the \textit{Instantaneous Recycling Approximation} (IRA) and follows the metal release from stars of different masses, metallicity and lifetimes.
-Different mass and metallicity-dependent yields are also implemented for PopII/I stars, core-collapse supernovae (SNe) and for type-Ia supernovae (SNIa).
-Stars with masses $\ge 40 \rm{M_{\odot}}$ are assumed to collapse into black holes and do not contribute to metal enrichment.
-PopIII stars with masses $140 \: \rm{M_{\odot}} \le \rm M_{\star} \le 260 \: \rm{ M_{\odot}}$ are expected to explode as pair-instability SNe (PISN), according with mass dependent yields from \citet{Heger+2002}.
+Different mass and metallicity-dependent yields are implemented for PopII/I stars: coming either from core-collapse supernovae (SNe) or type-Ia supernovae (SNIa).
+Stars with masses $\ge 40 \: \rm{M_{\odot}}$ are assumed to collapse into black holes and do not contribute to metal enrichment.
+PopIII stars with masses $140 \: \rm{M_{\odot}} \le \rm M_{\star} \le 260 \: \rm{ M_{\odot}}$ are expected to explode as pair-instability SNe (PISN), according to mass dependent yields from \citet{Heger+2002}.
+PopIII stars which masses lie outside the PISN mass range are assumed to collapse into black holes.
 The chemical network in \texttt{dustyGadget} also includes the evolution of both atomic and ionized hydrogen, helium, and deuterium by relying on the standard \texttt{Gadget} implementation of the cosmic UV background, first introduced in \citet{Madau1996}.
 The interested reader can find more details in \citet{Graziani+2020} and references therein.